microsoft/Kusto-Query-Language/doc/cross-cluster-or-database-queries.md

 ::: zone pivot="azuredataexplorer"

-Every Kusto query operates in the context of the current cluster, and the default database.
+Queries execute with one specific database being "in context".
+This database is used by default to check permissions, and every entity reference in the query that has no explicit cluster or database qualification is resolved against this default database.

 * In [Kusto Explorer](../tools/kusto-explorer.md), the default database is the one selected in the [Connections panel](../tools/kusto-explorer.md#connections-panel), and the current cluster is the connection containing that database.
-* When using [client library](../api/netfx/about-kusto-data.md), the current cluster and the default database are specified by the `Data Source` and `Initial Catalog` properties of the [connection strings](../api/connection-strings/kusto.md), respectively.
+* When using the [client library](../api/netfx/about-kusto-data.md), the current cluster and the default database are specified by the `Data Source` and `Initial Catalog` properties of the [connection strings](../api/connection-strings/kusto.md), respectively.

 ## Queries

 To access tables from any database other than the default, the *qualified name* syntax must be used.

 To access database in the current cluster.